-The Mid-Willamette Valley is served by a number of quality hospitals and medical service centers.
-Currently there are hospitals and large medical centers located in the cities of Salem, Silverton, Stayton, McMinnville, and Newberg.
-The West Valley Hospital in Dallas came under the ownership of Salem Hospital in 2022 and it was moved from Dallas to Building B at the Salem Hospital main facility in Salem.
-The Dallas hospital still provides imaging and lab services.
-Providing quality medical services to rural regions continues to be a challenge, in addition to the need for smaller hospitals to update and modernize their facilities to remain competitive with larger medical centers.
-With an aging population, demand for quality medical facilities and services will continue to grow in the future.
+The Mid-Willamette Valley is served by several quality hospitals and medical service centers located in the cities of Salem, Silverton, Stayton, McMinnville, and Newberg.
+In 2022, The West Valley Hospital in Dallas merged with the Salem Hospital and was moved from Dallas to Building B at the Salem Hospital's main facility.
+The Dallas facility still provides imaging and lab services.

+Providing quality medical services to rural regions continues to be a challenge.
+In addition to the need for smaller hospitals to modernize their facilities, the demand for quality medical facilities and services will continue to grow as the population ages.